bueler/mccarthy/projects/2016/randbed/README.md

 First, see the notes (`notes/notes.pdf`).
 Pay special attention to the parts about the 2D SIA model.
 For that model there are issues to discuss about degenerate diffusivity and the fact that the thickness is constrained to be nonnegative.

-Second, this is available on paper and in the current directory: E. Bueler, 2016.  _Stable finite volume element schemes for the shallow-ice approximation_, J. Glaciol. (published online) doi:10.1017/jog.2015.3.
+Second, the following paper is available on paper and in the current directory: E. Bueler, 2016.  _Stable finite volume element schemes for the shallow-ice approximation_, J. Glaciol.
+62 (232), 230--242.

 Third, regarding generating a random bed, see https://en.wikipedia.org/wiki/Gaussian_process.